Azizullah-1/Azizullah-demo/README.md

 # Azizullah-demo
-This is my first Git repository./n Author AzizUllah
+This is my first Git repository.\n Author AzizUllah